-Students will need a computer and reliable internet access with the bandwidth to stream YouTube videos and take online exams.
 Students should not rely on public hotspots, such as internet cafés or coffee shops for delivery of this course, especially for taking online exams and quizzes.
 These public locations often do not have adequate bandwidth.
-If students have weak internet access at home, arrangements should be made to be on campus to take exams.
+If students have weak internet access at home, you should consider making arrangements to be on campus to take exams.
 Access to reliable internet is the responsibility of the student at all times.

 Students will also need working speakers; this often requires a headset or headphones.
-Headphones that come with smartphones are often, but not always, sufficient.
+Headphones that come with smartphones are often sufficient.

 Students will need to be comfortable with Canvas TM, SJSU's learning management system, and all technologies associated with Canvas.
 All assignment submissions must be submitted in Canvas in the appropriate assignment in acceptable file type.
-Assignments sent in file formats that cannot be processed through Canvas or submitted as email attachments are not counted as assignment submissions.
+Assignments must be saved and submitted as Word docs (i.e. .doc, .docx).
+Please note, assignments sent in file formats that cannot be processed through Canvas or assignments sent to me through email are not counted as assignment submissions.

 Canvas uses Turnitin.com for originality reports.
 All student assignments are run through this system to ensure originality of work.
-To ensure processing, students are required to submit assignments as Word documents(.docx).
+To ensure processing, students are required to submit assignments as Word documents (i.e. .doc or .docx).
 Other formats are not able to be consistently and reliably processed by Turnitin.com, an integrated component of Canvas.
-Students using Google docs or Pages will need to save documents in the .docx format before submitting.
-Failure to comply with this formatting requirement could result in late point deductions or a zero if the assignment cannot be opened and fully processed for originality.
+Students using Google docs or Pages will need to save (e.g. SAVE AS function) documents in the .doc or .docx format before submitting.
+Failure to comply with this formatting requirement could result in late point deductions or a zero.